xp44mm/FSharp.Literals/README.md

 [1], [true]
 ```

-When instance is about `Nullable<'t>`, directly or indirectly, you should use more special method:
+When instance is about `Nullable<'t>`, `None` directly or indirectly, you should provide type info for stringify method:

 ```F#
 let obj = box (Nullable 20)
 Render.stringifyNullableType (typeof<Nullable<int>>) obj
 ```